logtail/logtail-js/example-project/README.md

 All done!
 You can check your logs now.
 ```

 This will generate a total of 4 logs, which will be displayed in your Logtail live tail view.

-## Explore how example project works

-Learn how to setup JavaScript logging by exploring the workings of the example project in detail.
+Detail explanation follows below.

 # Logging